 Family Educational Rights and Privacy Act

-FERPA or Public Law 93-380, Buckley Amendment gives parents of students under age 18 and over, the right to examine records kept in the student’s file.
+FERPA (Public Law 93-380, Buckley Amendment) gives parents of students under age 18 as well as those over 18 who are still in school, the right to examine records kept in the student’s file.

 If the school decides that the records should not be changed, the parent or eligible student must be advised of his/her rights to a hearing.
 The hearing is: